Terrorism in Canada: Emergency response

 In terms of emergency response, leadership of the Minister of Public Safety is granted by the Emergency Management Act.
 The chief means through which the Public Safety Minister facilitates their emergency response is through the Government Operations Centre (GOC).
 The GOC, on behalf of the federal government, supports response coordination across the government and others.

 In practice, the immediate response to terrorist incidents in Canada is to be led by local law enforcement and emergency management authorities.
 This involves the RCMP as being the first police responder in those provinces and territories where it provides local police services.
 Particular terrorist incidents may involve specific responses from designated agencies; for instance, under the National Defence Act or through the Crown Prerogative, the Canadian Armed Forces can be called upon to respond directly to terrorist incidents in Canada.
 As such, the Minister of National Defence plays a key role in preparation for, and execution of, any deployment of Canadian Forces in response to terrorist activity domestically or abroad.

-Immediately following the 2001 September 11 attacks in the United States, the Royal Canadian Mounted Police initiated Project Shock which sought to quickly collect and act on any information or intel related to possible threats posed by Muslims in Canada.
+Immediately following the 2001 September 11 attacks in the United States, the RCMP initiated Project Shock which sought to quickly collect and act on any information or intel related to possible threats posed by Muslims in Canada.
 Project Thread was a police operation in 2003 that resulted in the arrest of 24 immigrants in the Greater Toronto Area amidst allegations that they formed a threat to national security, and maintained "suspected ties to al-Qaeda."